Jean-Gabriel Pageau Game Preview: Islanders vs. Flyers

 Pageau Stats vs. the Flyers

-- The Flyers have conceded 52 goals in total (2.9 per game), which ranks 12th in the NHL in goals allowed.
+- The Flyers have given up 58 goals in total (2.9 per game), which ranks 13th in the NHL in goals allowed.

 |2023-2024 Season